 Before building the game you should answers yourself the list of most important questions.
 Decide on the key concepts, and gameplay elements that are at the core of your game.
 Do this in broad strokes.
 We are not looking to list every minute detail here, just an overview of the big picture.
 This includes features that may have already been planned from start to what you expect the basics of the final product to look like.
 These basic things will form the foundation of the future product.
+For a detailed guide, you can refer to the main stages of game development.

 Objective of the game